plooney81/todo-list-api/README.md

     1. To test knowledge of how to create a REST API

-    2. To tie together our newly created REST API and previous front end knowledge to create a static site.
+    2. To tie together our newly created REST API/backend techniques and previous front end knowledge to create a static site.

 ## Lessons Learned
 * How to create a REST API